 Luckily, the resort after giving us a very boring breakfast menu had surprised us with traditional parathas and chanas.
 To add to compensation of the wet weather they put the background music of all my favourite old romantic songs that I had been enchanting in Interlaken.
 To me, the combo was a delightful package, but the rest of my family and friends started wondering what to do in this wet weather.

 So we stepped on trains again to have panoramic views before stopping over in Lucerne.
-It’s a bit of a hassle to always keep some change to pay in every public toilet.
-A bit of a shock!
+It’s important to always keep some change to pay in a public toilet.

 In the evening a very steep and overcrowded cable train took us to Harder Kulm, another breathtaking a view from the mountains of the beautiful lakes and valley, magical is a small word again.
 Every place and viewpoint looked better than before.